fieldtrip/website/workshop/paris2019/handson_sensoranalysis.md

 ### Multitapers

 Multitapers are typically used in order to achieve better control over the frequency smoothing.
-More tapers for a given time window will result in greater smoothing.
-High frequency smoothing has been shown to be particularly advantageous when dealing with electrophysiological brain signals above 30 Hz.
-Oscillatory gamma activity (30-100 Hz) is quite broad band and thus analysis of such signals benefit from multitapering.
-For signals lower than 30 Hz it is recommend to use only a single taper, e.g. a Hanning taper as shown above (beware that in the example below multitapers are used to analyze low frequencies because there are no effects in the gamma band in this dataset).
+More tapers for a given time window will result in stronger smoothing.
+For frequencies above 30 Hz, smoothing has been shown to be advantageous, increasing sensitivity thanks to reduced variance in the estimates despite reduced effective spectral resolution.
+Oscillatory gamma activity (30-100 Hz) is quite broad band and thus analysis of this signal component benefits from multitapering, which trades spectral resolution against increased sensitivity.
+For signals lower than 30 Hz it is recommend to use only a single taper, e.g. a Hanning taper as shown above.
+The reason for this is the relationship between the bandwidth of a band-limited oscillatory signal component, its nominal frequency, and the lifetime of the oscillatory transient.

 Time-frequency analysis based on multitapers can be performed by the function **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 The function uses a sliding time window for which the power is calculated for a given frequency.
-Prior to calculating the power by discrete Fourier transformations the data are ‘tapered’.
-Several orthogonal tapers might be used for each time window.
+Prior to calculating the power by discrete Fourier transforms the data are ‘tapered’.
+Several orthogonal tapers can be used for each time window.
 The power is calculated for each tapered data segment and then combined.
-In the example below we apply a time window which gradually becomes shorter for higher frequencies (similar to wavelet techniques).
-The arguments for the chosen parameters are as follows

-- cfg.foi, the frequencies of interest, here from 1 Hz to 30 Hz in steps of 2 Hz.
-The step size could be decreased at the expense of computation time and redundancy.
-- cfg.toi, the time-interval of interest.
-This vector determines the center times for the time windows for which the power values should be calculated.
-The setting cfg.toi = -0.5:0.05:1.5 results in power values from -0.5 to 1.5 s in steps of 50 ms. A finer time resolution will give redundant information and longer computation times, but a smoother graphical output.
-- cfg.t_ftimwin is the length of the sliding time-window in seconds (= tw).
-We have chosen cfg.t_ftimwin = 5./cfg.foi, i.e. 5 cycles per time-window.
-When choosing this parameter it is important that a full number of cycles fit within the time-window for a given frequency.
-- cfg.tapsmofrq determines the width of frequency smoothing in Hz (= fw).
-We have chosen cfg.tapsmofrq = cfg.foi\*0.4, i.e. the smoothing will increase with frequency.
-Specifying larger values will result in more frequency smoothing.
-For less smoothing you can specify smaller values, however, the following relation determined by the Shannon number must hold (see [Percival and Walden (1993)](http://lccn.loc.gov/92045862)):
+Here, we demonstrate this functionality, by focussing on frequencies > 30 Hz, using a fixed length time window.
+The cfg settings are largely similar to the fixed time-window Hanning-tapered analysis demonstrated above, but in addition you need to specify the multitaper smoothing parameter, with an optional specification of the type of taper used.
+Note that by default the cfg.method 'mtmconvol' applies multitapers, unless otherwise specified by the content of cfg.taper.
+A heuristic for the specification of the 'tapsmofrq' parameter, which in FieldTrip is a number that expresses the half bandwidth of smoothing in Hz., would be to use an integer number of the frequency resolution, determined by the corresponding frequency's specified time window.
+The relationship bewteen the smoothing parameter (tapsmofrq), the time window length (t_ftimwin) and the number of tapers used, is given by (see [Percival and Walden (1993)](http://lccn.loc.gov/92045862)):

-  K = 2*tw*fw-1, where K is required to be larger than 0.
+  K = 2*t_ftimwin*tapsmofrq-1, where K is required to be larger than 0.

-K is the number of multitapers applied; the more tapers the greater the smoothing.
+K is the number of multitapers applied; the more tapers the stronger the smoothing.

-These settings result in the following characteristics as a function of the frequencies of interes

-{% include image src="/assets/img/tutorial/timefrequencyanalysis/figure1ab.png" width="400" %}

-_Figure: a) The characteristics of the TFRs settings using multitapers in terms of time and frequency resolution of the settings applied in the example. b) Examples of the time-frequency tiles resulting from the settings._

     cfg        = [];
+    cfg.method = 'mtmconvol';
     cfg.output = 'pow';
-    cfg.channel    = 'MEG';
-    cfg.method     = 'mtmconvol';
-    cfg.foi        = 1:2:30;
+    cfg.foi    = 30:5:80;
-    cfg.t_ftimwin  = 5./cfg.foi;
+    cfg.t_ftimwin = ones(1,numel(cfg.foi)).*0.2;
-    cfg.tapsmofrq  = 0.4 *cfg.foi;
+    cfg.tapsmofrq = ones(1,numel(cfg.foi)).*10;
+    cfg.taper     = 'dpss';
-    cfg.toi        = -0.5:0.05:1.5;
+    cfg.toi       = (-0.8:0.05:1.3);
+    cfg.pad       = 4;

+    cfg.trials = find(data.trialinfo(:,1)==1);
+    freqhigh_famous = ft_freqanalysis(cfg, data);

+    cfg.trials = find(data.trialinfo(:,1)==2);
+    freqhigh_unfamiliar = ft_freqanalysis(cfg, data);

+    cfg.trials = find(data.trialinfo(:,1)==3);
-    TFRmult = ft_freqanalysis(cfg, dataFIC);
+    freqhigh_scrambled = ft_freqanalysis(cfg, data);

 Plot the result

     cfg = [];
+    cfg.layout       = 'neuromag306mag_helmet.mat';
-    cfg.baseline     = [-0.5 -0.1];
+    cfg.baseline     = [-0.6 -0.2];
-    cfg.baselinetype = 'absolute';
+    cfg.baselinetype = 'relchange';
-    cfg.zlim         = [-3e-27 3e-27];
+    cfg.zlim         = [-.2 .2];
-    cfg.showlabels   = 'yes';
-    cfg.layout       = 'CTF151_helmet.mat';
+    cfg.marker       = 'on';
-    figure
-    ft_multiplotTFR(cfg, TFRmult)
+    figure; ft_multiplotTFR(cfg, freqhigh_famous);

-{% include image src="/assets/img/tutorial/timefrequencyanalysis/tfrmultimult.png" width="650" %}
+{% include image src="/assets/img/workshop/paris2019/freqhigh_famous.png" width="650" %}

 _Figure: Time-frequency representations of power calculated using multitapers._

 If you would like to learn more about plotting of time-frequency representations, please see the [visualization](#Visualization) section.

+#### Exercise 5

+{% include markup/exercise %}
+Rather than visualising the TFRs in isolated conditions (after a baseline correction), you can also visualise the difference between 2 conditions, for example in the following way, using **[ft_math](/reference/ft_math)**.

+    cfg = [];
+    cfg.parameter = 'powspctrm';
+    cfg.operation = 'log10(x1)-log10(x2)';
+    freqhigh_contrast = ft_math(cfg, freqhigh_famous, freqhigh_scrambled);

+Inspect the resulting TFR, using interactive plotting.
+Note: don't forget to NOT use the cfg.baseline/baselinetype options (why not?).

+{% include markup/end %}

 ## Time-frequency analysis IV.